Navigating the Affiliate Marketing Channel with Craig McGlynn Episode 6: What Kind of Budget Do I Need to Run an Affiliate Program?

 Check out this helpful infographic from Wordstream for a breakdown of average CPA by industry to get a better idea of what your brand’s CPA may look like.

-Partnering with a good affiliate marketing agency can help you sort through all the nuances to get to the right figures to support this channel in a healthy way.
-Book a no-hassle, no-strings meeting with Craig and his team to, in his words, “nerd-out on the channel” and see if affiliate is the right fit for you.
+Partnering with a good CPA affiliate marketing agency can help you sort through all the nuances to get to the right figures to support this channel in a healthy way.
+Connect with an affiliate management expert today!

 Stay tuned for our next episode and if you missed them, check out the other articles in this series: